-Peter Coleman: This is for you; what advice, as it were, are you giving Attorneys-General or the truths...
+Peter Coleman: This is for you; what advice, as it were, are you giving Attorneys-General or the standing committees or the Bar Associations?

-Michael Kirby: To be honest, my essay was a sort of a pot boiler that was a collection of lots of the United States mainly but also in Canada.
-It's a subject which in the macho atmosphere of the law in
+Michael Kirby: To be honest, my essay was a sort of a pot boiler that was a collection of lots of truths ...